 However, if you are looking for an inexpensive watch with automatic movement that you will only take out for special occasions, then the Orient Bambino is a great choice.
 There are plenty of options to choose from in their extensive line-up and numerous style options available for you to find what best fits your style.

-If the Bambino will be your first automatic dress watch then you can hardly go wrong with an automatic watch that looks as stylish as this, with hacking and hand-winding, many variations and mods to choose from, at an affordable price, and by a reputable company like Orient.
+If the Bambino will be your first automatic dress watch then you can hardly go wrong with an automatic watch that looks as stylish as this, with hacking and hand-winding, many variations and mods to choose from, at an affordable price point, and by a reputable company like Orient.

 Photo Credits: GreatAffordableWatches